FAQs - Prospective College Chapter Leaders

 - National Teleplays are scheduled by both college and community chapters who may or may not have a hospital partner.
 Sessions are open to any pediatric patient, across the nation whether they are in or out of a medical facility.

 Project Sunshine provides college chapters with TelePlay resources to meet the needs of Pediatric patients.
-From Bingo, Jeopardy to Trivia, there are activities to accommodate and engage all children of all ages and their families.
+From Bingo,

 College Chapters schedule and host their own Teleplay sessions any day and time of the week including weekends.
 You can view our TelePlay National Calendar.
 Please note the calendar can be changed and viewed in your preferred time zone.
 College Chapter E-Board members and Volunteers promote their TelePlay Sessions and the national calendar through social media and personal networks to attract participants to engage with Project Sunshine TelePlay program.